-10.1.24.
-Audio secure spaces
+10.1.49.
+Audio secure areas

-Audio secure spaces are designed to prevent audio conversation from being heard outside the walls.
-Penetrating an audio secure space in an unapproved manner can degrade this.
-Consultation with GCSB needs to be undertaken before any modifications are made to audio secure spaces.

-When penetrating an audio secured space, agencies MUST comply with all directions provided by GCSB.
+10.1.49.
+Au dio secure areas 10.1.49.R.01.
+Rationale Audio secure areas are designed to prevent audio conversation from being heard outside the walls.
+Penetrating an audio secure area for cables in an unapproved manner can degrade this.
+Consultation with GCSB needs to be undertaken before any modifications are made to audio secure areas.
+10.1.49.C.01.
+ControlSystem Classification(s): Top Secret; Compliance: MUST [CID:2249] When penetrating an audio secure area for cables, agencies MUST comply with all directions provided by GCSB.
+10.1.50.
+Wa Il outlet terminations 10.1.50.R.01.
+Rationale Wall outlet boxes are the preferred method of connecting cable infrastructure to workstations and other equipment.

-10.1.25.
-Wall outlet terminations

-Wall outlet boxes are the preferred method of connecting cable infrastructure to workstations and other equipment.
 They allow the management of cabling and can utilise a variety of connector types for allocation to different classifications.

-10.1.25.C.01.
-Control: System Classification(s): All Classifications; Compliance: MUST

-Cable groups sharing a wall outlet MUST use different connectors for systems of different classifications.

-In areas containing outlets for both TOP SECRET systems and systems of other classifications, agencies MUST ensure that the connectors for the TOP SECRET systems are different to those of the other systems.

-10.1.25.C.03.
-Control: System Classification(s): C, S, TS; Compliance: MUST

-Cable outlets MUST be labelled with the system classification and connector type.

-10.1.25.C.04.
-Control: System Classification(s): All Classifications; Compliance: SHOULD

-Cable outlets SHOULD be labelled with the system classification and connector type.
+10.1.50.C.01.
+ControlSystem Classification(s): All Classifications; Compliance: MUST [CID:2253] Cable groups sharing a wall outlet MUST use different connectors for systems of different classifications.
+10.1.50.C.02.
+ControlSystem Classification(s): Top Secret; Compliance: MUST [CID:2254] In areas containing outlets for both TOP SECRET systems and systems of other classifications, agencies MUST ensure that the connectors for the TOP SECRET systems are different to those of the other systems.
+10.1.50.C.03.
+ControlSystem Classification(s): Confidential, Secret, Top Secret; Compliance: MUST [CID:2255] Cable outlets MUST be labelled with the system classification and connector type.
+10.1.50.C.04.
+ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:2256] Cable outlets SHOULD be labelled with the system classification and connector type.
+10.1.51.
+Pov ver Filters 10.1.51.R.01.
+Rationale Power filters are used to provide a filtered (clean) power supply and reduce opportunity for technical attacks.
+10.1.51.C.01.
+ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:5899]

+Power filters SHOULD be used to provide a filtered power supply and reduce opportunity for technical attacks.